Cervavac: India's Indigenous HPV Vaccine Rollout

 The government has launched a nationwide immunization drive using 'Cervavac', India's first indigenous HPV vaccine to prevent cervical cancer.

-- Cervavac is India's first indigenous HPV vaccine.
+- Cervavac is India's first indigenous quadrivalent HPV vaccine, developed by Serum Institute of India (SII).

 How This Topic is Tested in Competitive Exams